Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 Extend as: Notes, Web favoraite addresses,  JShell codes, Javascript codes, SQL codes.
 * Improve.
 Execute multiple statements in JShell.
 Manage and execute queries for data tables.
 "When left click link or image" of web page has more options.
 Pop histories for input controls.
 * Solved.
-Options of "Word" and "html" do not work.
+Options of "Word" and "html" for Image OCR in batch do not work.
 Error popped when save new html in editor.
 Nothing returned when query time in tree.
 Wrong may happen when delimited identify is defined in data table.
 "Auto save" not work in File Editor.

 [Closed requirements/bugs in this version](http://github.com/Mararsh/MyBox/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av6.5.4)